Back to all posts

 • A ClickOnce application can be installed on an end user's computer and run locally even when the computer is offline, or it can be run in an online-only mode without permanently installing anything on the end user's computer.

-The ClickOnce deployment architecture hugely depends on these two XML manifest files: an application manifest and a deployment manifest.
+The ClickOnce deployment architecture depends on two XML manifest files: an application manifest and a deployment manifest.

-These files are responsible to let the ClickOnce installer know the following:
+These files are responsible for letting the ClickOnce installer know:

-1. From where the ClickOnce applications are installed from.
+1. Where the ClickOnce applications are installed from.

 Application Manifest (*.exe.manifest): The application manifest describes the application itself.
-This includes assemblies, their dependencies and files that make up an application, required permissions, and location where updates will be available.
-In Easy Words this .exe.manifest file contains mapping of files (exe/dlls/others) that helps ClickOnce Installer to find all the necessary packages,their names ,sizes and defined prerequisites such as Calling Up the CLR.
+This includes assemblies, their dependencies, files that make up the application, required permissions, and the location where updates will be available.
+In simpler words, this .exe.manifest file contains a mapping of files (exe, dlls, others) that helps the ClickOnce installer find all necessary packages, their names, sizes, and defined prerequisites such as calling up the CLR.

 Deployment Manifest (*.application): The deployment manifest describes how a created ClickOnce application is going to be deployed.
-This XML Manifest file has the following information:
+This XML manifest file contains:

-• Performing a good Cleanup : From the perspective of the trails left by each of the above mentioned installation strategies.
+• Performing a good cleanup, from the perspective of the trails left by each installation strategy.

-• Online-Only Mode: leaves lesser footprints which can be found on these specific location:
+• Online-Only Mode leaves fewer footprints, which can be found at these specific locations:

 ######## Registry